cyrus-and/gdb-dashboard/README.md

 Modules may also declare additional subcommands, see `help dashboard <module>` from GDB.

-Moreover, if a module declare stylable attributes then the command `dashboard
-<module> -style` is available.
-Its functioning is equivalent to the [`dashboard
--style`](#dashboard--style-name-value) command but it does apply to a module.
+Moreover, if a module declare some stylable attributes then the command `dashboard <module> -style` will be available.
+Its functioning is equivalent to the [`dashboard -style`](#dashboard--style-name-value) command but it does apply to a module.

 Configuration
 -------------